evan2304/github-tutorial/README.md

 ---
 ## Repository Setup
 Once you've established the accounts and the SSH key, you can now create a repository!
+You must have a _workspace_ in Cloud 9 to create a repository.
+Go ahead and click the **Create a new workspace**.
+Fill out the name of the workspace, make it public and make sure HTML5 is selected as the template.
+Then, **Create Workspace**.
 1. **The first step in this process is to make a repository (file) in both your Cloud 9 or Github.
 (The repository that lives on Cloud 9 is your _local repository_ whereas the one on Github is your _remote repository_.)**
     * Go to Cloud 9.
 First you want to make sure you are in the workspace.Your bash (the tab on the lower part of your screen) should look something like `yourusername:~/workspace`.
 If not then type `cd ~/workspace` in the bash. _There must always be a space between the `cd`and the name of the directory._ The command stands for Change Directory.
 (Remember that you must be in the parent directory to change into a directory.
 Use `cd ..`to navigate out the directory to the "grandparent" directory.)
     * Now type **`mkdir first-repo`**.